 APPENDIX - Should Drugs be Legalized?

-strands which can, probably, be summarized thus:
+moral/ethical and practical strands which can, probably, be summarized thus:

 (a) Whose body is it anyway?
 Where do I start and the government begins?
 What gives the state the right to intervene in decisions pertaining only to my self and contravene them?

 The government exercises similar "rights" in other cases (abortion, military conscription, sex)

 (b) Is the government the optimal moral agent, the best or the right arbiter, as far as drug abuse is concerned?